Blueberry Loaf Cake with Almond Streusel

 - Scrape down the bowl using a spatula and add the honey and molasses, mixing over medium speed for another minute to incorporate.

-- In separate bowl, whisk together the eggs and vanilla until.
+- In separate bowl, whisk together the eggs and vanilla.
 Turn the stand mixer over low speed and slowly add the egg mixture, scraping down the bowl once or twice, until just combined.

 - Over low speed, add half the flour mixture and mix until just combined, followed by half the buttermilk.
 Repeat with remaining flour and buttermilk.
 Do not over mix.